awsdocs/amazon-cloudsearch-developer-guide/doc_source/uploading-data.md

 Document batches are limited to one batch every 10 seconds and 5 MB per batch\.
 To learn more, see [Limits](limits.md)\.
 However, you can upload batches in parallel to reduce the amount of time it takes to upload all of your data\.

 To perform a bulk upload:
 + Set your desired instance type to a larger instance type than the default `search.m1.small`\.
 The number of upload threads you can use depends on the type of search instance your domain is using and the nature of your data and indexing options\.
 Larger instance types have a higher upload capacity\.
 Attempting to upload batches in parallel to a `search.m1.small` instance usually results in a high rate of 504 or 507 errors\.
-For more information about setting the desired instance type, see [Configuring Scaling Options](configuring-scaling-options.md)\.
+For more information about setting the desired instance type, see [Configuring Scaling Options in Amazon CloudSearch](configuring-scaling-options.md)\.
 + Start uploading data once your configuration changes are active\.
 If you encounter a high rate of 5xx errors, you either need to reduce your upload rate or switch to a larger instance type\.
 If you are already using the largest instance type, you can increase the desired partition count to further increase upload capacity\.
 **Important**
 If you submit a large volume of updates while your domain is in the PROCESSING state, it can increase the amount of time it takes for the updates to be applied to your search index\.
 To avoid this update lag, wait until your domain is in the ACTIVE state before starting your bulk upload\.